 Animal lovers can spread their wild love for wildlife in ACRES.
 They are dedicated to protecting animals ranging from monkeys to birds, sea turtles to sugar gliders, and snakes to furbabies like dogs and cats, among others.

 ACRES works to battle illegal wildlife trade, animal abuse, while also raising animal welfare awareness, doing rescues, rehabilitation, and community outreach.

 It’s not surprising to know that many animal lovers consider ACRES as their preferred place for volunteer in Singapore for 2021.

 *Photo from Giving.sg

-You can register at Beyond Social Services, where every volunteer can send help to underprivileged youth.
+You can register at Beyond Social Services, where every volunteer in Singapore can send help to underprivileged youth.

 Volunteers are encouraged to showcase their talent or hobby or just lend an ear to those who need a heartfelt sharing session.
 Beyond Social Services advocates building connections through empathy, and helping others overcome poverty.

 Beyond Social Services is considered by many to be one of the most fun and interactive places to volunteer in Singapore.

 Because of poverty, many Singaporeans are denied a decent meal in some days.
 So Mummy Yummy travels from door to door to deliver free packets of freshly cooked vegetarian food to various families in need.

 Volunteers can contribute SGD 1 to the charity or assemble friends to deliver monthly food to their chosen “adopted” neighbourhood.